andregmoeller/sick-fits/README.md

 The frontend of this application uses [Cloudinary](https://cloudinary.com/) for uploading and resizing images.
 After you have signed up to Cloudinary as well as created an 'Upload Preset' called 'sickfits', please change the Cloudinary-URI in the method `uploadFile` of the component `CreateItem`.

+### Stripe

+This application uses [Stripe](https://stripe.com/) to integrate payment processing.
+Please take a look at [stripe docs – Testing](https://stripe.com/docs/testing) to learn more about testing your Stripe integration.

 ## Starting the project on your local computer

 ### Backend